wjzhengsh/blockchain/vscode-extension.md

 You can run the preconfigured network in **Development Mode** to iteratively develop and debug your smart contracts locally, without having to repackage and upgrade the smart contract after every change.
 Debugging a smart contract allows you to run through the smart contract transactions with breakpoints and output, ensuring the transactions work as intended.

-Use the following steps to to enable development mode on the preconfigured network:
+Use the following steps to enable development mode on the preconfigured network:

 1. After the network has started, from the **Local Fabric Ops** pane expand the **Nodes** section.
 2. Right-click the peer and select **Toggle Development Mode**.